If you are an entrepreneur, opening a business account should be at the top of your to-do list. Why?

 - Convenient bill pay.

-Unlike larger banks that may not offer a large variety of products for your employees, Sunrise bank works hard to ensure that these employees are not left behind.
-These among other reasons make it one of the best banks for small business.
+Unlike larger banks that may not offer a large variety of products for your employees, Sunrise Banks works hard to ensure that they are not left behind.
+These, among other reasons, make it one of the best banks for Latino small businesses.

-- Reasonably priced loans for small businesses and their employees.
+- Reasonably priced loans for Latino small businesses and their employees.

 - Loans of up to $3,000 for their customer employees.